 It might stretch our chainsaw budget of $200 a bit, but still, need to take it into account in order to get the big picture.

-Choosing the Best Small Chainsaw in 2022
+Choosing the Best Small Chainsaw

 Only a decade or two ago, it was difficult or near impossible to find consumer friendly small saws that can be handled with little or no experience.